Free City of Danzig: German-Polish tensions

 The rights of the Second Polish Republic within the territory of the Free City were stipulated in the Treaty of Paris of 9 November 1920 and the Treaty of Warsaw of 24 October 1921.
 The details of the Polish privileges soon became a permanent matter of disputes between the local populace and the Polish State.
 While the representatives of the Free City tried to uphold the city's autonomy and sovereignty, Poland sought to extend its privileges.

 Throughout the Polish–Soviet War, local dockworkers went on strike and refused to unload ammunition supplies for the Polish Army.
 While the ammunition was finally unloaded by British troops, the incident led to the establishment of a permanent ammunition depot at the Westerplatte and the construction of a trade and naval port in Gdynia, whose total exports and imports surpassed those of Danzig in May 1932.
 In December 1925, the Council of the League of Nations agreed to the establishment of a Polish military guard of 88 men on the Westerplatte peninsula to protect the war material depot.

-During the interwar period the Polish minority was heavily discriminated against by the German population, which openly attacked its members using racist slurs and harassment, and attacks against the Polish consulate by German students were praised by authorities.
+During the interwar period, the Polish minority was heavily discriminated against by the German population, which openly attacked its members using racist slurs and harassment, and attacks against the Polish consulate by German students were praised by authorities.
 In June 1932, a crisis broke out when the Polish destroyer ORP Wicher was sent into Danzig harbour without the permission of the Senate to greet a visiting squadron of British destroyers.
 The crisis was resolved when the Free City granted more access rights to the Polish Navy in exchange for a promise to not take the Wicher back into Danzig harbour.

 Several disputes between Danzig and Poland occurred in the sequel.
 The Free City protested against the Westerplatte depot, the placement of Polish letter boxes within the City and the presence of Polish war vessels at the harbour.
 The attempt of the Free City to join the International Labour Organization was rejected by the Permanent Court of International Justice at the League of Nations after protests of the Polish ILO delegate.

 After Adolf Hitler came to power in Germany, the Polish military doubled the number of 88 troops at Westerplatte in order to test the reaction of the new chancellor.
-After protests the additional troops were withdrawn.
-Nazi propaganda used these events in the Volkstag elections of May 1933, in which Nazis won absolute majority.
+After protests, the additional troops were withdrawn.
+Nazi propaganda used these events in the Volkstag elections of May 1933, in which Nazis won an absolute majority.

-Until June 1933, the High Commissioner decided in 66 cases of dispute between Danzig and Poland; in 54 cases one of the parties appealed to the Permanent Court of International Justice.
+Until June 1933, the High Commissioner decided in 66 cases of dispute between Danzig and Poland; in 54 cases, one of the parties appealed to the Permanent Court of International Justice.
 Subsequent disputes were resolved in direct negotiations between the Senate and Poland after both had agreed to abstain from further appeals to the International Court in the summer of 1933 and bilateral agreements were concluded.